 The global average for agricultural land dedicated to organic farming is 3 percent.
 Negros Island is currently at 4%, and growing!
 An enthusiastic group dedicated to organic farming, Organik na Negros!
 Producers and Retailers Association (ONOPRA) is spearheading various awareness campaigns to attract not just consumers but potential organic farmers into this food sustenance revolution.

-in a 25-minute Living Asia Channel documentary dubbed as the Organic Bowl of Asia.
+Last year, Negros Island was featured in a 25-minute Living Asia Channel documentary dubbed as the Organic Bowl of Asia.

 For those visiting Negros Island, one only needs to make their way to Rapha Valley in the uphill municipality of Don Salvador Benedicto to learn from Dr. Albert Jo, a medical doctor who explains to his visitors the various health benefits of various plants and flowers.